|

 Easy Banana Blueberry Baked Oats Recipe

-A piece of banana blueberry bake oats on a place with maple syrup being drizzled over the top.
+A piece of banana blueberry baked oats on a place with maple syrup being drizzled over the top.

 Ingredients